AndreaDiotallevi/cron-parser-typescript/README.md

 ## Technical notes

-- I have used a functional programming style for this challenge as I thought it would work well for transforming data (i.e. `map` function), more than thinking in terms of objects.
+- I used a functional programming style for this challenge because I thought it would work well for transforming data (e.g., using the `map` function), rather than thinking in terms of objects.

-- I have divided the logic into three parts:
+- I divided the logic into three parts:
     - Validate the Cron string parts:
         - Error: Please provide an input cron string
         - Error: Please provide 5 fields and a command
-        - Success: Returns the unparse fields (`{ unparsedFields: string[]; command: string } `)
+        - Success: Returns the unparsed fields (`{ unparsedFields: string[]; command: string } `)
-    - Expand each field correct times:
+    - Expand each field to the correct times:
         - Error: Invalid field
         - Success: Returns an array of expanded fields (`{ name: string; times: number[] }[]`)
     - Print the formatted table: